Charlotte Wolter: Burgtheater

 Wolter eventually became a cultural icon of Vienna.
 Her fans went to the Burgtheater to hear the famous dark mezzo-soprano "Wolterschrei" (Wolter's scream), an outburst or scream of passion in climax scenes, and public rewarded it afterwards with a big round of applause.
 She was using this voice mannerism of hers, her true trademark in most of her tragic creations, notably Lady Macbeth, Phèdre, Sappho, and Maria Stuart.
-Many critics were divided in their judgment though and accused Wolter of "overburdening" such parts.

-Overcoming her painful career start, she was not ready to submit and share the field of tragic heroines with younger actresses and saw then as artistic competition, which they were.
-Defending her position was said to be often beyond the bounds of good taste and unladylike.
-Younger actresses, at the prime of their beauty and talent, such as Katharina Frank, Agatha Bârsescu, Maria Pospischil, or Rosa Poppe left Vienna because they could not develop their talent.

-Wolter, although often sick and unable to perform, made herself clear that she would not give up any role to her competition when she reached the age of one hundred.
+Many critics were divided in their judgment though and accused Wolter of "overburdening" such parts.Having overcome an initial setback in her career, she refused to yield tragic heroine roles to younger actresses, whom she rightly saw as artistic competition.
+Her tactics to preserve her position were frequently viewed as unladylike and overstepping acceptable bounds.
+As a result, talented younger actresses at the height of their appeal—including Katharina Frank, Agatha Bârsescu, Maria Pospischil, and Rosa Poppe—were unable to develop their potential and ultimately left Vienna.Wolter, although often sick and unable to perform, made herself clear that she would not give up any role to her competition when she reached the age of one hundred.
 Her reluctance to share the stage with her younger colleagues raised questions about the future of the theater.
 "The management of the Imperial and Royal Hofburg Theater, as well as the great actress Charlotte Wolter, who, however, thinks and acts very pettily in "certain" things, is doing everything in their power to spoil the position of this talented and important artist at the Burgtheater.
 Mrs. Wolter likes to try to "play" Miss Pospischil out of the theater in a similar way she once successfully managed to get rid of Miss Katharina Frank.
 However, we believe that this time, despite the strong support of the director Dr. Burckhard, she will not succeed, and we are certain that Miss Pospischil is sensible enough to calmly defy all hostility and intrigue, for at that time Mrs. Wolter was 18 years younger, whereas today, even if she herself does not believe it, she has already become a matron."
 She played young characters until old age, which was especially criticized and even ridiculed at the end of her career.